Updated 10th January 2020

 - Ideally placed for many of the attractions of south Devon – from the rugged drama of Dartmoor to the rolling costal paths and sandy beaches of the county – is Moor View Touring Park, near the village of Modbury.
 The site has a total of 68 pitches, for adults only, all with electric, water and drainage hook-ups;

-- The award winning Bingham Grange Touring and Camping Park offers an adults only five-star experience for the break in your touring caravan in the grounds of a Victorian grange situated on Dorset’s Jurassic Coast.
+- The award winning Bingham Grange Touring and Camping Park offers an adults only five star experience for the break in your touring caravan in the grounds of a Victorian grange situated on Dorset’s Jurassic Coast.
 All pitches for touring caravans are on hard standing, all have electric and water hook-ups and some are fully serviced (with individual grey water drainage points).

 Where to stay

-- The Still Acres Touring and Camping Park is adults only from 2017.
+- The Still Acres Touring and Camping Park has been adults only since 2017.
 It is a family run site not far from Wealden village in Marden, situated in the heart of the countryside of Kent.
 There are 30 hardstanding pitches with electric hook-up, shower block which is centrally heated and disabled toilet access.
 Dogs are welcome and have their own area which is fenced off, where they can run freely.
 The site is centrally located giving easy access to all that Kent has to offer;

 - The charmingly styled Runt in Tun campsite takes its name from the nearby pub, situated in Maynards Green in East Sussex.
 It is a small site, certified by the Camping and Caravanning Club, offering a maximum of just five touring pitches for adults only (those aged 16 or over);